adamhlzhu/mae298_zhu/README.md

 5. Add a new package to the project uv add PACKAGE_NAME
 (This updates pyproject.toml and the lockfile, then installs.)
+Always commit both pyproject.toml and uv.lock after adding a new package.

 6. Inspect dependencies
 uv tree

 Note: Added "[tool.uv.sources] -/ aviary = {path = "Aviary"}" to the "pyproject.toml" to correctly get the "toml" from Aviary file.

+## Working folder
+Each branch contains a working folder corresponding to its subsystem.
+Please write your code and data within the working folder for the part you are responsible for.
+This structure will make it easier to merge branches into main later and should simplify integrating all subsystems in the future.